HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

 ### Usage Patterns

 #### Acceptance Criteria as Goals

 Both the acceptable qualitative or text value and the acceptable quantitative or numeric value for the result of the tests are expressed with goal as a target.
-The numeric values have mutiple structures to capture the detail of the acceptance criteria Original Text.
-A single scpeification may not use all the possible acceptance criteria types so a realistic example would fail in the objective of elucidating all the perumtations.
-The following XML snippets illustrate how to implement the various acceptance criteria types;
+The numeric values have multiple structures to capture the detail of the acceptance criteria Original Text.
+A single specification may not use all the possible acceptance criteria types so a realistic example would fail in the objective of elucidating all the permutations.
+The following XML snippets illustrate how to implement the various acceptance criteria types.

 ##### Representing Acceptance Criteria (Numeric EQ)

-Acceptance-Criteria-Numeric-EQ may on may not have an = sign.
+A numeric EQ acceptance criteria may or may not use an = sign in the text.
 Often it is stated as a single value.
-An examples orignal text: 0.05 %
+An examples original text: 0.05 %

        <detailQuantity>
         <extension url="http://hl7.org/fhir/us/pq-cmc/StructureDefinition/pq-interpretation-code-extension">